voxpupuli/puppet-icinga2/README.md

 #### CA on your Icinga Master

-One of your Icinga master needs to behave as a CA. With the class `icinga2::pki::ca` you can do following to fulfil this requirement:
+One of your Icinga masters needs to behave as a CA. With the class `icinga2::pki::ca` you can do the following to fulfill this requirement:

 * Use the the `icinga2` CLI to generate a complete new CA
 ``` puppet